Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 });

-This works, and for simple cases it's fine.
-But readline handles several edge cases that manual splitting misses: proper \r\n handling, the crlfDelay behavior for cross-platform compatibility, integration with the promises API and async iterators, and proper cleanup of the underlying stream.
-For anything beyond a quick script, readline is the better choice.
+});Manual splitting handles the simple case. readline handles the cases that make the simple version less reliable: proper \r\n handling, crlfDelay behavior for cross-platform compatibility, and integration with the promises API and async iterators.
+You still own input stream errors and cleanup.
+For anything beyond a quick script, readline is usually the better starting point.

 How libuv Dispatches File I/O